-Though the R sound is one of the most used sounds in the English language, it is also notoriously known as one of the trickiest.
+Mar 14, 2020 Though the R sound is one of the most used sounds in the English language, it is also notoriously known as one of the trickiest.
 This blog discusses how to teach and practice the R sound at home.

-In fact, the R sound can be so tricky to pronounce that it is one of the last sounds to be mastered by children.
-It begins to emerge at three years of age, and often only fully matures at the age of 6 or 7.
+In fact, the R sound can be so tricky to pronounce that it is one of the last sounds to be mastered.
+Kids begin to say it at three years of age, and often only fully matures at the age of 6 or 7.

 If your child has difficulties with other sounds, these articles may help you with speech therapy and articulation activities ideas:

 - Articulation Therapy: An All-in-One Guide for Parents

 - M Sound Articulation Therapy